IBM/SalesEnablement-SterlingDataExchange-L3/docs/ClientDemonstration.md

 Notice events **FG_0503** and **FG_0504** show the **Passthrough** channel template was used to properly route the transferred file to **partner2**.

+??? question "BP quiz question"
+    There is a quiz question related to the events of a successful file transfer.
+A screen capture of all the events and event numbers will help answer the question.

 For additional demonstrations, consider the following:

 - Transfer a file from **partner2** to **partner1**.